BIOS1140/BIOS1140.github.io/docs/assignment-10.md

 # Week 10 assignment {- #w10}

+_These study questions are meant only to test yourself.
+Hand-in is not required and will not count on the required number of approved hands-in.
+We will, however, provide a hand-in folder for those who would like feedback from one of the group teachers_

 This assignment makes you apply a lot of your R knowledge to analyse data.
 Some parts may be challenging, and the most important thing this week is that you try your best!
 So take this as a learning opportunity, and don't fret if you're stuck on an exercise.
 All honest attempts at solving this assignment will be approved.
 Good luck!

 #### 1. Categorising and joining {-}